Converge Faster, Talk Less: Hessian-Informed Federated Zeroth-Order Optimization: H essian- i nformed S calar- o nly Communication in FL ( )

 where $\epsilon$ is a small number to make sure that $H_{r+1}$ is strictly positive definite.

-This Adam-style approach, similar to its first-order counterparts \citep{reddi2020adaptive}, has two advantages.
-First, the diagonal matrix approximation avoids the $d^2$ storage requirement for the Hessian matrix, which makes the proposed method scalable with the large-scale model.
-Second, the vector $\Delta x_{r,k}$ can be represented by the scalars, so the server and clients can reconstruct this global Hessian without any extra communication cost.
+This Adam-style method, similar to its first-order counterpart \citep{reddi2020adaptive}, has two advantages: 1) the diagonal matrix approximation avoids the $d^2$ storage for the Hessian matrix, making the proposed method scalable with the large-scale model.
+2) the vector $\Delta x_{r,k}$ can be represented by scalars, so the server and clients can reconstruct this global Hessian without any extra communication.